unknown321/wampy/MAKING_OF_EQUALIZER.md

 Most straightforward solution is to use `pstserver` to write desired configuration back.
 This is a non-working one.
 Standard player is unaware that settings were changed by something else; there is no way to force it to reread full configuration aside from restarting.
 That means that there will be no changes in standard player GUI and I see no reason to make same GUI in Wampy.
 So... back to that tree with broken branches?
-Yea, but before `pstserver` I discovered a shortcut in standard player which opened access to all objects needed to update (only update, these don't provide values) sound effect settings.
+Yea, but before making `pstserver` I discovered a shortcut in standard player which opened access to all objects needed to update (only update, these don't provide values) sound effect settings.
 Now that code is more or less straightforward and resembles tree on the left.
 Fewer branches = faster code.